 Read more about the erroneous research study on the Center for Science in the Public Interest website.

 The idea that canola oil causes cardiovascular disease also doesn’t hold water; crossbreeding rapeseed has eliminated almost all of the erucic acid tied to heart disease from the canola plant.
 The FDA also regulates how much erucic acid is allowed; the limit is currently two percent.

 In a study often reiterated by misled individuals, researchers fed canola oil as the only fat in the diet to a unique strain of rat predisposed to developing high blood pressure and suffering strokes.
 The animals developed stiffened cell membranes and kidney damage before succumbing to premature death more quickly than usual.
 However, this particular strain of rats absorbs toxic amounts of phytosterols from the oil, accounting for its toxicity.

 Genetic Modification and Processing

 When canola oil is heated to high temperatures for a very long time, linoleic acid (a healthy fatty acid also found in corn, safflower, and soybean oils) is broken down into a compound known as HNE.
 HNE has been linked to heart and liver disease, as well as neurological problems.
-However, canola oil has a high smoke point, so it is fine to use for a typical length of time when frying or sauteeing foods.
+However, canola oil has a high smoke point, so it is OK to use for a typical length of time when frying or sauteing foods.